alexcaste/band_venues/README.md

 Bands + Venues

 This app allows user to add venues and bands/artists.
 User can track what venues band has played at.
 User can add, delete and edit band and venue info.
+This was a assesment test.

 Author